klauern/bio-page/content/about/about.md

 performance, code brevity, and simplicity in design.

-A second, more modest career is in being an active, drilling member of the United States Army -- Reserve.
+A second, more modest career is in being an active, drilling member of the United States Army Reserves.
 I "[drill][2]" there monthly, so while not working on servers, DevOps, automation or tooling at work, I'm generally helping other Soldiers get trained and maintain readiness to be deployed at a moment's notice.
 I don't do this for technical skills, money, or prestige.